Click here to access the PDF.

 - Comply and ensure compliance with this Policy and, when necessary, consult the Risk, Compliance and Prevention Board on situations conflicting with the guidelines described therein.

 - Managers of the Business Areas:

-- Disseminate published legislation, as well as define action plans and deadlines for adhesion and report to the Compliance Management.
+- Disseminate published legislation and regulations, as well as define action plans and deadlines for adhesion and report to the Risk, Compliance and Prevention Board.

-- Report to the Compliance Management events that may lead to compliance risks to the Company, as well as establish procedures and internal controls to mitigate them.
+- Report to the Risk, Compliance and Prevention Board events that may lead to compliance risks to the Company, as well as establish procedures and internal controls to mitigate them.

 - Apply Cielo’s Compliance Program guidelines to avoid, identify, and stop irregularities, fraud, corruption, and other deviations.

-- Keep updated the registration and ratification of suppliers and request, at least, the formal acceptance of all relevant suppliers to the guidelines outlined in the Suppliers’ Code of Ethical Conduct and Anticorruption Policy.
+- Maintain an updated registration and ratification of suppliers and request, at least, the formal acceptance of all relevant suppliers to the guidelines outlined in the Suppliers’ Code of Ethical Conduct, the Anticorruption Policyand Other Applicable Normative Instruments.

-- Monitor and interpret the applicability of laws and rules enacted by regulators such as BACEN (Brazilian Central Bank), CVM (Brazilian Securities and Exchange Commission), and CMN (Brazilian National Monetary Council) to Cielo, and prepare an information bulletin to be submitted to the areas of interest.
+- Monitor and interpret the applicability of laws and norms enacted by regulators such as the Brazilian Central Bank (”BACEN”), the Brazilian Securities and Exchange Commission (”CVM”), and the Brazilian National Monetary Council (”CMN”) to Cielo, and prepare an information bulletin to be submitted to the areas of interest.